-- 15. Plaintiff is an individual residing overseas with a principal place of business located overseas. - 16.
-Plaintiff's licensees market and sell high-quality, innovatively designed, products that embody the designs claimed in the Asserted Patents, (the "Patented Products").
-True and correct copies of each of the Asserted Patents are attached hereto as Exhibits 1 and 2.
+- 15. Plaintiff is an innovator residing overseas with a principal place of business located overseas. - 16.
+Plaintiff's licensees market and sell high-quality, innovatively designed, products that embody the designs claimed in the Asserted Patent (the "Patented Products").
+A true and correct copy of the Asserted Patent is attached hereto as Exhibit 1.